DCC-Lab/PyHardwareLibrary/README.md

    1. If necessary, a driver may need to be installed to serialize the device (to make it appear as a serial port).
    2. If not available, direct USB access may be needed with libusb and PyUSB
-   3. Figure out (ideally through testing, see next point) how to connect with `Serial` `CommunicationPort`
+   3. Figure out (ideally through testing, see next point) how to connect with `SerialPort` or `USBPort`, both derived classes from `CommunicationPort`

 2. Identify commands and write very simple tests with `CommunicationPort`  to confirm connectivity and validate command syntax (see the other [section](#Testing-serial-ports) below for more details):